oracle-livelabs/security/oci-kms/get-started/cloud-login.md

 Estimated Time: 5 minutes

-For this workshop, you will be provided with an Oracle Cloud Training Account.
+## Introduction

+For the purpose of today's hands-on lab, you have been provided with an OCI Cloud environment.
+This lab walks you through the steps required in order to gain access to the Oracle Cloud Infrastructure console.
+Upon entering the Hands-On Lab you should have been given a paper with all the information, including accounts and passwords, which are personal to you to execute this lab.
+If not please refer to one of the trainer for assitance.

 ### Objectives